 When you see the Benchmark name on an audio product you can be assured that the product has been designed to be sonically neutral and transparent.
 We lead the industry with our wide-bandwidth, linear-phase, low-noise, low-distortion designs.
 Transparency can be measured and defined by these parameters.

 Independent measurements show that our products continue to define performance "benchmarks" for the entire audio industry.
-Benchmark products are key components in may of the finest recording studios, but they are also found in many high-end home systems.
+Benchmark products are key components in many of the finest recording studios, but they are also found in many high-end home systems.
 Over the years, many hi-fi enthusiasts have joined our loyal base of professional customers.

-If you are looking for audio products that will change or enhance the sound of your music, you have come to the wrong place.
+If you are looking for audio products that will change or "enhance" the sound of your music, you have come to the wrong place.
 If you are looking to add the warm sound of even-harmonic distortion, you have also come to the wrong pace.
 On the other hand, if you are looking for accurate, clean, and transparent audio equipment, you will enjoy Benchmark products.

 If a product is transparent, this will show in the measurements.
 A product that measures poorly is not transparent.
 But, a product that measures well is not necessarily transparent.